mooseyscountrygarden.com » Rose Garden « Garden Roses | Climbing Roses »

 John Clare RoseJohn Clare Rose...

-My very first John Clare rose was rescued from the bargain bin at a local nursery.
+Some years ago I rescued my first John Clare (a David Austin English rose) from the bargain bin at a local nursery.
 I'm so glad I did!
-The pink is deep yet soft, and seems to glow - especially in setting and rising sun.
+The pink is deep yet soft, and seems to glow - especially in the late afternoon sun.

 Sir Benjamin and Sir Edward RosesSir Benjamin and Sir Edward Roses...